 For each commissioning step, an astronaut transmits video and audio during a pass over the Matera ground station.
 The Matera VLBI station is located at the Italian Space Ageny’s ‘Centro di Geodesia Spaziale G. Colombo’ (CGS) near Matera, a small town in the south of Italy.

-The commissioning steps extend over a period of four weeks.
+The commissioning steps extend over a period of several weeks.

 Between the Commissioning steps, Ham Video transmits a continuous DATV signal with the camera turned off.
 Ground stations receive a black image and audio at zero level.